-Further, as required by the UAE Federal Law No. (2) of 2015, we report that for the year ended 31 December 2020:
+Further, as required by the UAE Federal Law No. (2) of 2015 (as amended), we report that for the year ended 31 December 2021:

-- i) we have obtained all the information we considered necessary for the purposes of our audit; - ii) the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - iii) the Company has maintained proper books of account; - iv) the financial information included in the Directors' report is consistent with the books of account of the Company; - v) as disclosed in Note 8 to the financial statements, the Company has investment in securities as at 31 December 2020;
+- i) we have obtained all the information we considered necessary for the purposes of our audit; - ii) the financial statements have been prepared and comply, in all material respects, with the applicable UAE Federal Law No. (2) of 2015 (as amended); - iii) the Company has maintained proper books of account; - iv) the financial information included in the Directors' report is consistent with the books of account of the Company; - v) as disclosed in Note 8 to the financial statements, the Company has investment in securities as at 31 December 2021;